Back to California

 What This Bill Does

-• Requires the State Water Resources Control Board to require regional boards to update their Irrigated Lands Regulatory Program to reduce nitrogen waste discharges from commercial irrigated agricultural areas.
+• Requires the State Water Resources Control Board to require regional boards to update the Irrigated Lands Regulatory Program to reduce nitrogen waste discharges from commercial irrigated agricultural areas.

-• Sets a deadline for regional boards to adopt new orders with stricter waste discharge requirements by January 1, 2028.
+• Asks regional water quality control boards to adopt revised orders with discharge requirements by January 1, 2028, aimed at reducing nitrogen waste discharges.

-• Asks the state board to publish crop names and categories along with methods for calculating soil nitrogen levels by July 1, 2027.
+• Requires the state board to publish a list of standardized crop names and categories, along with a statewide methodology for calculating and reporting nitrogen balances on croplands, by July 1, 2027.

-• Requires the state board to report progress on reducing nitrogen waste discharges to lawmakers by January 1, 2031.
+• Requires the state board to submit a report on progress in reducing nitrogen waste discharges by January 1, 2031.

 Who It Names or Affects